 A personal life insurance policy protects the wealth of your loved ones, but business life insurance has a broader mandate, which is to help your business continue should you die.
-In addition, life insurance is required for SBA-underwritten loans.
+In addition, life insurance is required in order to pursue SBA business loans

 The major factors an owner should consider when choosing a business life insurance policy include:

-Buying the right policy is a very important event in the life of a business, and an expert should be brought in to structure the elements of a company’s succession plan, including insurance and buy-sell arrangements.
+Buying the right life insurance policy is of the utmost importance, and an expert should be brought in to structure the elements of a company’s succession plan, including insurance and buy-sell arrangements.

 Do you have more questions about selecting a life insurance policy as a small business owner?
 If so, feel free to ask your questions related to business life insurance in the comment section below!